NickBrecht/ArrJanitor/README.md

 ArrJanitor identifies duplicates by movieId (Radarr) and episodeId + seriesID (Sonarr).
 If there are duplicates and if the torrents have passed the desired days_to_seed, then it will attempt to delete the torrent and data.
 The script will keep the most recent copy to be grabbed by Radarr/Sonarr.
 ArrJanitor will only remove files that have been upgraded within a single instance of Radarr.
 Example being if Radarr and Radarr4k download the same movie, ArrJanitor will not consider this a duplicate.

+ArrJanitor only supports Deluge >2.0.
+It does not work with Deluge 1.3 or any other torrent client currently.

 ## Where?

 ArrJanitor was designed to be ran in UnRaid via userscripts with python 3.8 installed.
 However, any OS with a python >3.6 environment should be able to run it.